belle2/basf2/tracking/doc/calibration.rst

   The Flip&Refit tool uses two MVAs:

   1. 1st MVA: select the RecoTracks to be flipped looking at low level variables (eg: ndf, cdc hits number, pxd hits etc)
-  2. 2nd MVA: takes the fitResults fro the original and the flipped Tracks as input to decide wich one to keep
+  2. 2nd MVA: takes the fitResults from the original and the flipped Tracks as input to decide wich one to keep

   The steps for sample generation, training and performance evlauation are similare, and are described in the following.